VIEW CENTURIES OF ROCK ART

 The roadside Sand Island Petroglyphs Panel is a great stopping point on your way to and from other Bears Ears area destinations.
 The panel boasts centuries of rock art from 300 to 3,000 years old.
-The panel is on the National Register of Historic Places.
+The petroglyph panel is on the National Register of Historic Places and now a part of Bears Ears National Monument.

 Archeologists believe this place along the river held special significance for ancient peoples by the amount (over 100 yards) and the time span of the rock art.
 Petroglyphs from the Archaic era, known as Glen Canyon Linear, can also be identified.
 Archeologists tell us these rock art panels were public and intended to be seen by everyone.
 Perhaps this area along the river was once a gathering place.